RohitRaj011/ResponsiveWebsiteTemplate/readme.md

 Live Version:

-DISCLAIMER: All the data are sample texts and doesn't represent actual world data.
+<b>DISCLAIMER:</b> All the data are sample texts and doesn't represent actual world data.